Quantitative Invisibility

-In CAD/CAM, quantitative invisibility (QI) is the number of solid bodies that obscure a point in space as projected onto a plane.
+In computer-aided design (CAD)/CAM, quantitative invisibility (QI) is the number of solid bodies that obscure a point in space as projected onto a plane.
 Often, CAD engineers project a model into a plane (a 2D drawing) in order to denote edges that are visible with a solid line, and those that are hidden with dashed or dimmed lines.

 Algorithm

 Tracking the number of obscuring bodies gave rise to an algorithm that propagates the quantitative invisibility throughout the model.
 This technique uses edge coherence to speed calculations in the algorithm.
 However, QI really only works well when bodies are larger solids, non-interpenetrating, and not transparent.